By Allison Tannis BSc MSc RHN

 Take Your Multivitamin

 Does such a simple little pill offer that much benefit?
 Yes.
 A multivitamin can help ensure that no matter how busy or hectic your day becomes, your body gets the minimum nutrients it needs.
 But, have you ever felt overwhelmed when looking at the long list of nutrients in your multivitamins?
 Which nutrients are most important for energy production?
-Here are the top five nutrients that improve energy production in the body.

 1) B Vitamins